ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5801/datasheet.md

 The RAK5801 WisBlock Interface module was designed to be part of a production-ready IoT solution in a modular way and must be combined with a WisBlock Core and a Base module.

-The RAK5801 is a 4-20&nbsp;mA current loop extension module that allows the users to make an IoT solution for analog sensors with a 4-20&nbsp;mA interface.
-This module converts the 4-20&nbsp;mA current signal into voltage range supported by the WisBlock Core module (MCU) for further digitalization and data transmission.
+The RAK5801 is a 4-20 mA current loop extension module that allows the users to make an IoT solution for analog sensors with a 4-20 mA interface.
+This module converts the 4-20 mA current signal into voltage range supported by the WisBlock Core module (MCU) for further digitalization and data transmission.

-The RAK5801 module features two input channels of 4-20&nbsp;mA.
+The RAK5801 module features two input channels of 4-20 mA.
 Inside, a high-precision operational amplifier is used for signal amplification and conversion and supports a wide range of operating temperatures.

-This module integrates a 12&nbsp;V power supply, which can be used to power external sensors.
-The RAK5801 can be connected to 2-wire, 3-wire, or 4-wire types of 4-20&nbsp;mA sensor.
-The module external interface is reached by a fast crimping terminal that allows connection for the 4-20&nbsp;mA sensors (including power) and to the I2C bus.
+This module integrates a 12 V power supply, which can be used to power external sensors.
+The RAK5801 can be connected to 2-wire, 3-wire, or 4-wire types of 4-20 mA sensor.
+The module external interface is reached by a fast crimping terminal that allows connection for the 4-20 mA sensors (including power) and to the I2C bus.
 The fast crimping terminals can be used without the need of special tools, which simplifies the installation process on the field.

 ### Features

-- Two 4-20&nbsp;mA analog inputs
+- Two 4-20 mA analog inputs
 - Compatible with multiple WisBlock Core modules, such as RAK4631
-- 0.1&nbsp;mA conversion accuracy
+- 0.1 mA conversion accuracy
 - Supports low power consumption mode.
 The module can be powered off by the WisBlock Core module for saving energy during idle periods.
-- 12&nbsp;V output to  power external sensors
+- 12 V output to  power external sensors
 - Reserved I2C expansion interface
 - Fast crimping terminals
-- Designed with a 2&nbsp;kV ESD protection level
+- Designed with a 2 kV ESD protection level
 - Chipset: STMicroelectronics LM2902
-- Small dimensions of 35&nbsp;mm x 25&nbsp;mm
+- Small dimensions of 35 mm x 25 mm

 ## Specifications